 From the foregoing, the paper explored the multi-faceted problems of Sudanese youths in Malaysia.
 The illusionary perception of African diaspora in general, and Sudanese youths in particular, revealed negative drifts such as cybercrime, drug abuse, racial tension, Third Culture Kids (TCK) syndrome among others, which are found to be the by-product of their existence.
-As an implication of the social problems drawn from both the qualitative and quantitative analysis, it was found that the majority of these youths have the tendency to derail or face discrimination and discernment from the host community.
-Consequently, social tension and discord become an increasing problem among the youths and the host community, and the implication goes beyond disunity to criminality and exploitation.
+As an implication of the social problems drawn from both the qualitative and quantitative analysis, it was found that the majority of these youths have the tendency to derail or face discrimination and discord become an increasing problem among the youths and the host community, and the implication goes beyond disunity to criminality and exploitation.
 Although the findings could be constructed as a problem facing African diaspora around the world irrespective of their host country, this study has focused on Sudanese youths in Malaysia.